Home Overview Spelling Grammar Usage Translate

 An adnoun-suffix can be added (after a hyphnette) to any word.

-To view a list of adnouns, at the top of this page click on Main Components, then on adnouns.
+To view a list of adnouns, at the top of this page click on "Word Categories".

 Static-adnouns